mergermarket/rest-api-guidelines/Guidelines.md

 ```

 - Get by ID should have the ID at the end of the uri e.g. http://localhost:10010/v1/reviews/269
+- You may also want to implement similar functionality as filter to get multiple ids e.g. http://localhost:10010/v1/reviews?ids=269,123
 - Prefer to return results as arrays, even if there is only one item.
 This means that you only need to implement one code path to deal with responses of the same entity type

 ```
 $ curl http://localhost:10010/v1/reviews/269

+[
   {
-  "results": [
-    {
     "country": "Argentina",
     "province": "Mendoza Province",
     "variety": "Cabernet Sauvignon",
     "kind": "review",
     "price": "15.0",
     "geography": "Argentina#Mendoza Province#Agrelo#",
     "description": "Immediately this smells raisiny, but with time secondary scents of cinnamon and Middle Eastern spices come into play.
 The body is soft and extracted, with modest acidity.
 Flavors of baked black fruits, fig paste, chocolate and herbs follow the nose, as does a chocolaty, rich  finish.
 Drink through 2016.", "id": "269",
     "designation": "Single Vineyard Reserva",
     "winery": "Lamadrid",
     "region": "Agrelo",
     "points": "88"
   }
 ]
-}
 ```

 - Use the `Accept` in request headers and `Content-Type` in the response headers to indicate the media type of the response. _Most of our APIs respond with JSON so setting the `Content-Type` to `application/json` would be a sensible default in the case that no `Accept` header is passed_